GeoscienceAustralia/ptha/R/README.md

 ### Windows

-On Windows, building R packages is more challenging, and the developer does not generally build the package on Windows machines.
-Users attempting to do this should first seriously consider installing a linux virtual machine instead.
-If you still wish to attempt a windows build, then familiarise yourself with the general issues in building R packages for windows (http://cran.us.r-project.org/bin/windows/Rtools/), and proceed along the above lines once appropriate dependencies are installed.
+On Windows, building R packages is more challenging, and the developer has never built a native Windows install.
+Instead we suggest that Windows users run the code on a Windows machine by using a linux virtual machine (e.g. using [virtualbox](https://www.virtualbox.org/) to run a linux operating system inside your Windows machine).

 ### Install on NCI